Berea-College-CSC-226/p01-main/README.md

 ❗️**Completion Percentage**: 0 - 100%

 ❗️**Confidence**: Describe how confident you feel about completing this project, and why.
-Then, describe some strategies you can employ to increase the likelihood taht you'll be successful in completing this project by October 2nd.
+Then, describe some strategies you can employ to increase the likelihood taht you'll be successful in completing this project before the deadline.

 ---